yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-region.md

 ### Universe nodes

-You can browse to the nodes tab of the universe to see a list of nodes.
+You can browse to the **Nodes** tab of the universe to see a list of nodes.
 Note that the nodes are across the different geographic regions.

 ![Nodes for a Pending Universe](/images/ee/multi-region-universe-nodes.png)